neuralconfig/wispr-portal/README.md

 ```

 ### Console Logging
-The server provides color-coded logging for easy troubleshooting:
+The server provides color-coded logging for easy troubleshooting.
+In your terminal, you'll see output like this (colors will appear when running the actual server):

 ```
 ================================================================================